kstaver/Book-Of-Faces/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

   ## Description
-  This application is a social network API.
+  This application is an example of the backend for a social network API.

   ## Table of Contents
   - [Description](#description)